sioodmy/homix/README.md

 # Homix

-Simplest way to manage symlinks from the nix store to your home directory
+Simplest way to manage symlinks from the nix store to your home directory.
+Written in under 100 lines of code.

 ## Why?